rbontekoe/BAWJ/docs/src/chapter13.md

 ```

 ##### Step 1: Create a Dockerfile in the folder test_ssh

+You create the file `Dockerfile` in the folder e.g. test_ssh.

 Step | Action | Comment |
 | :--- | :--- | :--- |